flow-project/flow/README.md

 [Flow](https://flow-project.github.io/) is a computational framework for deep RL and control experiments for traffic microsimulation.

-See [our website](https://flow-project.github.io/) for more information on the application of Flow to several mixed-autonomy traffic network.
+See [our website](https://flow-project.github.io/) for more information on the application of Flow to several mixed-autonomy traffic scenarios.
 Other [results and videos](https://sites.google.com/view/ieee-tro-flow/home) are available as well.

 # More information